ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+inches.
+This left the uniform sub?
+stantially as It is to-day.
+The enly
+changes of importance since then have
+been in the headgear.
+Till; SPAN OF L.IFJ3.
+(I/Ondon Kcho.)
 The average of human life, according
 to Pttofessor Warren, is about 33 years,
 One quarter die previous to the) age of